Captain-Viridian/Captain-Viridian/README.md

 = = = Viridian's Chiptune Library = = =

 !!!
-Please message me if you are the original musician of any piece I've uploaded on here and would like it removed. !!!
+Please message me if you are the original musician of any piece I've uploaded on here and would like it removed !!!

 *****